Travel nightmare: Another 2,000 flights canceled Monday - KRDO

 More than 2,000 flights have been canceled Monday as Covid cases surge across the globe.

-Of the nearly 2,200 canceled flights, more than 700 were within, into or out of the United States, according to FlightAware.
-More than 3,000 flights are delayed.
+Of the more than 2,400 canceled flights, nearly 900 were within, into or out of the United States, according to FlightAware.
+More than 6,500 flights are delayed.

 Globally, airlines canceled more than 6,000 flights on Christmas Eve, Christmas and the day after Christmas.
 In the United States, more than 1,200 flights were canceled and more than 5,000 were delayed on Sunday alone as staff and crew call out sick.